What are Dobsonian Telescopes?

 The Classic Dobsonian Design

-The Dobsonian uses a parabolic primary mirror to gather light and reflect it to a secondary mirror, which directs the image to an eyepiece.
-They use a simple, ground-based altazimuth mount, allowing the telescope to move up and down (altitude) and side to side (azimuth).
+The Dobsonian uses a parabolic primary mirror to gather light and reflect it onto a secondary mirror, which directs the image to an eyepiece.
+They use a simple, ground-based or table-based altazimuth mount, allowing the telescope to move up and down (altitude) and side to side (azimuth).
 The design prioritizes stability and ease of use, especially for beginners.
 Additionally, they do not tend to be driven, meaning they are often moved by hand using friction bearings.
 This makes them more intuitive for beginners, but it's worth remembering that it requires manual tracking of celestial objects as the Earth rotates.

 With the telescope being a Newtonian design, it means the optical system must be collimated to perform at its very best.
 This can be a confusing and frustrating process for the beginner as it requires time and patience.
 Fortunately, most come with instructions on how to collimate the telescope accurately and there is plenty of further information online for those struggling.